-- 22.2 COVERAGE RATES: NEFS II will deploy at-sea monitors in a way to achieve coverage of 90% of trips that is random and representative of the fishing activities of the sector.
-The coverage rate for FY 2023 has not been specified by NMFS at the time of this submission.
-A monitored trip must be a sector trip, including those taken in which a NE multispecies day-at-sea is used to target other species such as monkfish or skates, unless exempted by NMFS. - ADDITIONAL COVERAGE: In addition to ensuring that the coverage rates specified by NMFS are meet by the ASM program the Sector may from time to time opt to have additional coverage in order to fully utilize specific approved exemptions or to address specific needs of the Sector. - 22.4 AT-SEA MONITORING AND ELECTRONIC MONITORING PROVIDER: The Sector will contract with one or more of the companies approved by NMFS to provide At-Sea Monitoring and Electronic Monitoring and will notify NMFS of its selection no later than March 1, 2023, via electronic mail or written mail.
-If a vendor in which the Sector has a contractual arrangement with is decertified during the fishing year, the Sector will negotiate a new contractual arrangement with another certified vendor(s) and notify NMFS of these new agreements. - 23.
-AT SEA MONITORING PROGRAM GOALS AND OBJECTIVES: The Sector acknowledges that they have been informed that the current goals and objectives of At-Sea Monitoring ("ASM") as codified by NMFS in 50 C.F.R 648.11(1) are:
+1 cost of monitoring resulting from their failure to do so.
+The Sector BOD may opt from time 2 to time to modify provisions, such as authorized landing ports, in order to ensure that the 3 cost associated with these required programs do not become cost prohibitive.
+4 22.2 COVERAGE RATES : NEFS II will deploy at-sea monitors in a way to achieve coverage of 100 5 % of trips that is random and representative of the fishing activities of the sector.
+NMFS 6 has not specified the coverage rate for FY 2025 at the time of this submission.
+A 7 monitored trip must be a sector trip, including those taken in which a NE multispecies day 8 at-sea is used to target other species such as monkfish or skates, unless exempted by 9 NMFS.
+10 22.3 ADDITIONAL COVERAGE: besides ensuring that the coverage rates specified by NMFS are 11 met by the ASM program, the Sector may from time to time opt to have additional 12 coverage to fully utilize specific approved exemptions or to address specific needs of the 13 Sector.
+14 22.4 AT-SEA MONITORING AND ELECTRONIC MONITORING PROVIDER: NEFS 2 will contract one 15 or more of the companies approved by NOAA Fisheries to provide monitoring services and 16 will notify NOAA Fisheries of its selection no later than February 3, 2025, via electronic mai 17 or written mail.
+If a vendor with whom the Sector has a contractual arrangement is 18 decertified during the fishing year, the Sector will negotiate with other certified vendors to 19 establish new contractual arrangements and will promptly inform NMFS of these new 20 agreements.
+21 23.
+AT SEA MONITORING PROGRAM GOALS AND OBJECTIVES: The Sector acknowledges that they 22 have re ceived information about the current goals and objectives of At-Sea Monitoring ("ASM") as 23 codified d by NMFS in 50 C.F.R 648.11(1), which are: